solkim-83/tp/docs/UserGuide.md

 #### Clearing all events - `clear`

-Clears all events from Athena's calendar.
+You can use this command to clear all the events in your calendar.

 Format: `clear -e`